 - Oxygen deprivation: drowning or inhalation of smoke.

-Several different mechanisms of injury may be involved at the same time, depending on the circumstances.
+Several different mechanisms of injury may be involved simultaneously, depending on the circumstances.

 Causes of polytrauma

 Multiple trauma can be due to many things.
 The most common is a car accident.
-There is usually a blunt force acting on the whole body at the same time.
+There is usually a blunt force acting on the whole body simultaneously.
 Other causes of multiple trauma include: